By André Bastos Gurgel, OAB

 Tacitus: the Main Source

-Publius (or Gaius) Cornelius Tacitus was a senator and historian for the Roman Empire.
+Publius (or Gaius) Cornelius Tacitus was a Roman historian who lived in the first century A.D.
 Although he didn’t write during the so-called “golden age” of Latin literature, he is still widely read.
 In fact, Tacitus is considered one of the greatest Roman historians.
-He is known for the brevity and compactness of his Latin prose.
+His prose is well known for its simple and compact style.
 It’s worth mentioning that while Tacitus’ greatest works are in the field of history, he was also interested in the art of oratory (Dialogus de oratoribus) and even wrote a colorful description of the German peoples who fought against the Romans.

 The Speech of Calgacus